Shrigley abduction

-The Shrigley abduction was an 1827 British case of a forced marriage by Edward Gibbon Wakefield to the 15-year-old heiress Ellen Turner of Pott Shrigley.
+The Shrigley abduction was an 1826 British case of a forced marriage by Edward Gibbon Wakefield to the 15-year-old heiress Ellen Turner of Pott Shrigley.
 The couple were married in Gretna Green, Scotland, and travelled to Calais, France, before Turner's father was able to notify the authorities and intervene.
 The marriage was annulled by Parliament, and Turner was legally married two years later, at the age of 17, to a wealthy neighbour of her class.
 Both Edward Gibbon Wakefield and his brother William, who had aided him, were convicted at trial and sentenced to three years in prison.

 Background

 Ellen Turner was the daughter and only child of William Turner, a wealthy resident of Pott Shrigley, Cheshire, who owned calico printing and spinning mills.
 At the time of the abduction, Turner was a High Sheriff of Cheshire and lived in Shrigley Hall, near Macclesfield.
-Fifteen-year-old Ellen attracted the interest of Edward Gibbon Wakefield in 1826.
+Fifteen-year-old Ellen came to the attention of Edward Gibbon Wakefield in 1826.
 He conspired with his brother William Wakefield to marry her for her inheritance.

 Edward Gibbon Wakefield was 30 years old; he had been a King's Messenger (a diplomatic courier) as a teenager, and later became a diplomat.
 At the age of 20, he had eloped to Scotland with a 17-year-old heiress, Eliza Pattle.
 Her mother accepted the marriage and settled £70,000 on the young couple.
 Eliza died four years later in 1820 after giving birth to her third child.
 Wakefield had political ambitions and wanted more money.
 He tried to break his father-in-law's will and was suspected of perjury and forgery.
 He appeared to have based his plan to marry Ellen Turner on the expectation that her parents would respond as Mrs Pattle had.